-By using the market cap of multiple cryptos you could easily get an overview of how they were valued.
+By using the market cap of multiple cryptos you could easily get an overview of how they were valued by the market.
 If it wasn’t much that separated them then that could be seen that they were valued similarly.

-But if the crypto market cap was very different then you could try to find out why that was.
-Maybe one of them was either overvalued or the other was under valued.
+But if the market cap was very different then you could try to find out why that was.
+Maybe one of them was either overvalued or the other was undervalued.
 Which meant that you could potentially use this to profit via long or short trading.

-So with crypto market capitalization, you could fairly easily compare two cryptocurrencies with each other.
-It is far from perfect, in fact there are plenty of people questioning it usage for cryptocurrencies.
+So with the crypto market capitalization, you could fairly easily compare two cryptocurrencies with each other.
+It is far from perfect, in fact, there are plenty of people questioning its usage for cryptocurrencies.